opeyemi24/dare.io-pbl/Project 11.md

- - Connected to the host(Jenkins-Ansible) server on VS code.
+ - Connected to the host server (Jenkins-Ansible)  on VS code.

  - To ensure that ansible does not check my host key when connecting i ran :